Esmaill1/Student-Management-System/README.md

-# Student Attendance System - Web Application
+# Student Attendance System - Static Snapshot

+This repository contains a static snapshot of the Student Attendance System suitable for hosting on static hosts (Cloudflare Pages, GitHub Pages, Netlify, etc.).
+The `public/` directory contains the fully static site — no Python server is required to serve it.
+(The original Flask source remains in the repository under `webapp.py` if you need the dynamic app.)

-A modern, web-based student attendance tracking system built with Flask and SQLite.
+Original project: a web-based student attendance tracking system built with Flask and SQLite.

 ## Features